 We perceive this as “being high”: the higher the THC count, the more intense the effects.
 However, as I am sure most of you can confirm, feeling high is not the only way marijuana affects us.

 Depending on the genetics and the conditions the plant grew in, high-THC strains can induce relaxed feelings or even paranoia.
-It completely depends on the person and the individual organism.
+It entirely depends on the person and the individual organism.

 Other psychological effects of THC include a sense of exhilaration, intense sensory experiences, talkativeness, increased cognitive abilities, and altered time perception.
 Not to mention the increased appetite (munchies, anyone?).
 You’ve got to remember that there are too many factors at play when it comes to getting high.
 The same strain can cause hallucinations to some people and a pleasant head high to others.